mmbman/Katagiri/1980-04-19-Blue-Cliff-Record-Case-3-Talk-1.md

 > According to the Buddha Name Scripture, a Sun Face Buddha lives in the world for eighteen hundred years, whereas a Moon Face Buddha enters extinction after a day and a night.
 Tenkei Denson Zen Master says, “But is everyone’s own Sun Face Buddha Moon Face Buddha something long or short?”

-“Is everyone’s own Sun Face Buddha Moon Face Buddha something long or short” means: is your life long or short?
-Is your life called Sun Face Buddha, or Moon Face Buddha?
+“Is everyone’s own Sun Face Buddha Moon Face Buddha something long or short” means is your life long or short?
+Is your life called Sun Face Buddha or Moon Face Buddha?

 In the universal perspective, wherever you may be there is constantly the stream of universal life.
 From this point, it is eternity; life is eternal.
 But on the other hand, in order to express eternal life, we have to have a human body, a human mind, which are transitory, fleeting, ephemeral.
 We have to live an ephemeral existence as a short-lived being, just like a mayfly.

 So that is the meaning of Sun Face Buddha, Moon Face Buddha.
 This is a feeling of Zen Master Baso, who was about to die.
 He was not concerned about human life too much, but he was still a human being, he knows a short life.
 But on the other hand, he was not concerned too much about life; when the time comes to die, he has to die.

-That is the case, or story.
+That is the case or story.

 #### 5:32